HarcourtsAcademy/grav-ha-user/pages/02.courses/10.ce/01.nz_ce/modular_sidebar.md

 ## The Support Behind You
 - Contact your local Academy trainer for information, assistance and advice ([Northern and Central](#), [Wellington](#), [South Island](#)
 - Use the [Academy helpdesk](/about-us/contact-us/customer-support) during self-paced learning online
-- Go to [Harcourts One](http://one.harcourts.co.nz) > Directory Search Tab > (your name) > Training Attended to access your classroom training attendance - records (Please note that your verifiable online CE records are updated nightly)
+- Go to [Harcourts One](http://one.harcourts.co.nz) > Search Directory > (your name) > Training Attended to access your classroom training attendance - records (Please note that your verifiable online CE records are updated nightly)
 - All verifiable training records will be sent to the REAA by Harcourts on your behalf

 ## Harcourts REINZ Classroom CE Training Calendar